The New York Harbor School offers many water and non-water afterschool activities.

 Working as apprentice craftsmen, a dedicated group of students learn in-depth, traditional wooden boat building skills as they construct a locally historic sailboat — the 21 foot New York Bay Sloop.
 Students gain valuable skills in carpentry, tool usage, shop etiquette, teamwork, leadership, and project completion.

 In the 2016-2017 school year, Boatbuilding Club finished planking on the Sloop.
 Since then, students have focused on building the cockpit, deck, rudder and centerboard.
-The sloop will hopefully be ready for launch in September 2017.
+The sloop launched in September 2017.

 The Debate Team will meet weekly to prepare for a policy debate as part of the NYC Urban Debate League.
 Students will develop strong research, public speaking, and debate skills.

 Dungeons and Dragons is a fantasy role-playing, best played in a group.
 The students that participate in this club will meet once weekly to play D&D and discuss strategy.

 Casting our lines off Yankee Pier into Buttermilk Channel or over the side of Indy 7 while in Bay Ridge Flats, we brave the seasons and the storms to fish the open waters, rarely returning empty-handed.
 From the sanguine Sea Robin to the stately Striped Bass, the taciturn Tautaug to the spiny Black Sea Bass, Harbor Anglers bring back much of what they catch to be put on display in the school’s legendary Estuarium, and in the process discovering the diversity of aquatic life throughout New York Harbor.
 Harbor Anglers meet Wednesdays during the fall and spring.

 Media Department students manage the photography and videography in and around New York Harbor School.

 The Moth is a national storytelling organization that has a popular high school program.
 This is the first year Harbor School will be participating in it.
 To quote from The Moth Education website,